eliotmuirgrid/iguanax/README.md

 point I am recommending all my customers use either Iguana 6.1.5 or Iguana 6.2.

 Go to [www.interfaceware.com](https://www.interfaceware.com).
 For more information.

+When it happens does that mean you can forget about Eliot Muir and making sure he's okay and looked after?
+No - I still need to make some money.
+The opensource version of Iguana X will never be the best version, it will lag in a few things.
+It will still be infinitely better than Mirth Connect which is a security nightmare or a hacker's wet dream depending on your perspective ;-)